90 TERMS

 The terms estimators actually use.

 A working reference for the language of water and sewer infrastructure estimating in Australia.
 DTC numbers, encasement codes, pipe materials, manhole specifications, authority terminology.
+Every term cross-links to where it appears in context across our service pages.
+For the engineering experience behind the terms, see about, and for how we apply this knowledge to real estimates see our method.
 If a term you need isn’t here, tell us — we’ll add it.

 Authorities

 The water and sewer authority for Greater Sydney.
-Publishes the Design and Construction Specifications used across NSW for SW assets.
+Publishes the Design and Construction Specifications used across NSW for SWC assets.
 Most water and sewer infrastructure estimating in Sydney references Sydney Water specs.
+See in context: Sydney & NSW →

 Hunter Water (HW)